 CST releases deep tensions to allow the entire body to relax and self-correct.
 It naturally eliminates pain and stress, strengthens your immune system, and enhances your health and well-being.

 Common problems include spasticity, pressure sores, chronic pain, and muscle contractures or tightness that limit movement or range of motion.
 These problems are aggravated by the individual’s inability to feel the various sensory signals that most able-bodied individuals take for granted.
 For example, although most of us are constantly moving our bodies without thinking about it, such movement requires a conscious effort for an individual with paralysis.

 CranialSacral Therapy is more than just a head rub

 Like other bodywork work, you would need to stay relaxed in a comfortable position except that you are fully clothed during these sessions.
 Remember that CST is a non-invasive approach and works by observing cranial rhythmic impulses and waves through your body.

-The therapist will then use gentle pressure techniques to assess the existence of possible disruptions and/or restrictions in your fascial system.
-Light touch and fascial release may help your muscles and organs naturally relieve stress, which improves function that makes it an effective treatment.
-Other patients often report feeling a sense of deep relaxation and restful sleep.
+The therapist will then use gentle pressure techniques to assess for any disorders and/or limitations in your fascial system.
+Touching and relaxing your body can help your muscles and organs naturally relieve stress, improve function, and treat effectively.
+Other patients often report feeling relaxed and sleeping well.